josh0xA/Fuckscript/README.md

-# fuckscript-
-The Fuckscript Esoteric Programming Language (BFE)
+# The Fuckscript Esoteric Programming Language